 - -subj arg

 sets subject name for new request or supersedes the subject name when processing a request.
 The arg must be formatted as /type0=value0/type1=value1/type2=....
 Keyword characters may be escaped by \ (backslash), and whitespace is retained.
 Empty values are permitted, but the corresponding type will not be included in the request.

 this option causes the -subj argument to be interpreted with full support for multivalued RDNs.
 Example:

 If -multi-rdn is not used then the UID value is 123456+CN=John Doe.

 this option outputs a self signed certificate instead of a certificate request.
 This is typically used to generate a test certificate or a self signed root CA. The extensions added to the certificate (if any) are specified in the configuration file.
 Unless specified using the set_serial option, a large random number will be used for the serial number.

 If existing request is specified with the -in option, it is converted to the self signed certificate otherwise new request is created.

 when the -x509 option is being used this specifies the number of days to certify the certificate for.
 The default is 30 days.

 - -set_serial n

 serial number to use when outputting a self signed certificate.
 This may be specified as a decimal value or a hex value if preceded by 0x.
-It is possible to use negative serial numbers but this is not recommended.

 - -extensions section